Marks & Spencer: International expansion

 Marks & Spencer expanded into Canada in 1973, and at one point had 47 stores.
 Despite efforts to improve its image, the chain was never able to move beyond its reputation there as a stodgy retailer, one that catered primarily to senior citizens and expatriate Britons.
 The shops in Canada were smaller than British outlets, and did not carry the same selection.
 In the late 1990s, further efforts were made to modernise them and also expand the customer base.
 Unprofitable locations were closed.
 Nevertheless, the Canadian operations continued to lose money, and the last 38 shops in Canada were closed in 1999.

 Expansion into France began with shops opening in Paris at Boulevard Haussmann and Lyon in 1975, followed by a second Paris shop at Rosny 2 in 1977.
 Further expansion into other French and Belgian cities followed into the 1980s.
 Although the Paris shops remained popular and profitable, the Western European operation as a whole did not fare as well and 18 shops were sold in 2001.
 In April 2011, M&S changed direction again, with a plan to reopen a store that would sell food as well as clothing.
 In addition, the group opened several food outlets throughout Paris.
 The first branch opened on 24 November 2011, on the Champs-Élysées in a ceremony attended by the company's CEO Marc Bolland, the model Rosie Huntington-Whiteley, and the British Ambassador to France, Sir Peter Westmacott.

-In 1988, Marks & Spencer acquired Brooks Brothers, an American clothing company and Kings Food Markets, a US food chain.
 In early 1980, Marks & Spencer became the first British supermarket chain to sell packaged sandwiches, beginning with five shops.
 Demand was so high that M&S enlisted suppliers to industrialise the process, and other supermarkets followed.
 By 1990, the British sandwich industry was worth £1 billion.
+In 1988, Marks & Spencer acquired Brooks Brothers, an American clothing company, and Kings Food Markets, a US food chain.